Better WordPress Archives via Dynamic Triple Column Layout

 One solution that seems popular involves breaking the archives down into various categories, tags, and time periods.
 This provides meta-context to each list of titles and usually eliminates the need for any hideously long post listings.
 This solution works well, especially when the different category lists are displayed adjacently in multiple vertical columns.
 For example, a blog with three categories would do well to display each category’s archive listings in its own vertical column.
 Something like this:

 This is a much more convenient presentation of content because it enables users to browse larger portions of content with less effort.
 Such layout also fosters understanding of the site’s overall three-category structure, as well as providing visual cues as to the amount of content available in each category relative to the others.
-Further, using multiple columns to display lists of archive content results in an aesthetically fuller and richer-looking page.
-Rather than an awkward left-aligned list that descends endlessly down the page, we balance the composition efficiently with an appearance of order, fullness, and completion.
+Further, using multiple columns to display lists of archive content results in an aesthetically cleaner and richer-looking page.
+Rather than an awkward left-aligned list that descends endlessly down the page, we balance the composition efficiently with an appearance of order and completion.

-By default, WordPress provides a way to list all of our posts using the “wp_get_archives()” template tag, parameterized as follows:
+By default, WordPress provides a way to list all of our posts using the wp_get_archives() template tag, parameterized as follows:

 <?php wp_get_archives('type=postbypost&limit='); ?>